projectbismark/bismark-packages/net/bismark-passive/src/README.md

 Installation instructions
 -------------------------

-1. Follow instruction at dp4:/data/users/bismark/openwrt/src/instructions.txt to
+1. Follow instruction at `dp4:/data/users/bismark/openwrt/src/instructions.txt` to
 prepare a build tree.
-When cloning the bismark-packages repository, be sure to add the "-b passive" option to clone the bismark-passive branch of the repository.
+When cloning the bismark-packages repository, be sure to add the `-b passive` option to clone the passive branch of the repository.
 2. From the OpenWRT build directory:
-  a. scripts/feeds install bismark-passive
+  a. `scripts/feeds install bismark-passive`
-  b. make package/bismark-passive/compile
+  b. `make package/bismark-passive/compile`
-3. Copy bin/ar71xx/packages/bismark-passive_\*.ipk to an OpenWRT router.
+3. Copy `bin/ar71xx/packages/bismark-passive_\*.ipk` to an OpenWRT router.
-4. opkg install bismark-passive_\*.ipk
+4. `opkg install bismark-passive_\*.ipk`

 Operation instructions
 ----------------------